Canardoux/flutter_sound/doc/_posts/2020-12-18-newdoc-post.md

 The previous tool for the &tau; documentation was [Gitbook](https://www.gitbook.com/).
 It was a bad choice :
 - Gitbook used to be Free and Open Source (Apache license).
 But the free project is now deprecated.
 It has not been maintened for three years.
 - Gitbook is now developed by a little french company but is not Open Source anymore.
-This happens with Free software not protected with a strong Free and Open Source license (GPL).
-This is what happens with license like MIT or Apache which are bad licenses.
 - My thinking is that Flutter Sound must **NOT USE PROPRIETARY SOFTWARE**.
 This is a political choice.
 - Gitbook is buggy.
 When we include an HTML page in the documentation, the page hyperlinks point to Github instead of the documentation.
 - Impossible to include the pages produced by Dartdoc inside our documentation.